valleyofdoom/PC-Tuning/README.md

 ### 11.42.2.
 Specifying an Affinity Mask for Running Processes

 Sometimes, the processes that you would like to set an affinity mask to are already running, so the previous command is not applicable here.
 As a random example, the command below sets the affinity mask of the ``svchost.exe`` and ``audiodg.exe`` processes to CPU 3.
 Use this example to create a PowerShell script then have it run at startup using Task Scheduler ([instructions](https://www.windowscentral.com/how-create-automated-task-using-task-scheduler-windows-10)).
+Ensure to wrap any paths with quotes if there are spaces in them.
 Ensure to verify whether everything is working correctly after a system restart.
-You may need to enable the ``Run with highest privileges`` option if administrator privileges are required.
+You need to enable the ``Run with highest privileges`` option if administrator privileges are required.
+For PowerShell scripts, set the program to start to ``PowerShell`` and the arguments to the path of the script (e.g. ``C:\process-affinities.ps1``).

 ```powershell
 Get-Process @("svchost", "audiodg") -ErrorAction SilentlyContinue | ForEach-Object { $_.ProcessorAffinity=0x8 }